xeo-ma/ai-search-engine/README.md

 2. Frontend calls its server route (`/api/search`), which forwards to backend `/search`.
 3. Backend fetches and normalizes results from Brave Search, then returns results to the frontend.
 4. Frontend sends top results to `/api/summarize`, which forwards to backend `/summarize`.
-5. Backend generates a summary with OpenAI and returns it with sources for rendering.
+5. Backend generates summary text plus claim/evidence metadata with OpenAI Responses API; backend applies filtering/ranking heuristics and limits display sources to top 3.
+6. Frontend renders compact AI Summary by default.
+If claims exist, users can expand `Show evidence` to view claim-grouped evidence rows; when expanded, the bottom Sources list is hidden.
-6. For definition-style queries, frontend also calls `/api/define` and renders a Definition card when data is available.
+7. For definition-style queries, frontend also calls `/api/define` and renders a Definition card when data is available.
-7. Pronunciation button calls `/api/tts`, which forwards to backend `/tts` for OpenAI speech synthesis.
+8. Pronunciation icon calls `/api/tts`, which forwards to backend `/tts` for OpenAI speech synthesis.

 ## Running the Project
 1. Install dependencies: